Skip to main content

 Soft skills such as intellectual vitality, how engaged you are with your classes, how you demonstrate your critical thinking skills, creativity/originality/innovation, risk-taking, perseverance through challenges, teamwork, seeking help when you need it, going above and beyond minimum requirements, and how you respond to setbacks.

 ACT/SAT UC & CSU no longer require or accept standardized test scores when determining eligibility for undergraduate admission, though some colleges and universities still do.
 See FairTest for a complete list of test-optional colleges.
+Submitting a strong test score can make a difference in your odds of admission at test-optional schools.
 Make sure to research your schools to determine requirements!

 Extracurriculars & leadership: arts, athletics, home responsibilities, internships, jobs, volunteering, etc.

-Letters of recommendation: 2 teachers (preferably junior year, and core subjects) and counselor
+Letters of recommendation: 2-3 teachers (preferably junior year, and core academic subjects) and counselor; If an optional recommender is allowed, consider a coach, music teacher, scout leader, employer, etc.

 • Give your teachers & counselor at least 1 month notice before your first application deadline!